When you become pregnant the list of things you start to consider is endless. One of the most important is the decision to breastfeed or bottle feed.

 Don’t wait until after your baby is born to start eating these foods.
 The most important part of preparing for breastfeeding is getting your body ready to meet the nutritional demands of your baby.

-Foods that are good for healthy lactation are:
+Foods that are good for healthy lactation and increasing milk supply are:

 - flax seed